jessherna/unsupervised-learning/README.md

     - [`PCA_MNIST.ipynb`](https://github.com/jessherna/unsupervised-learning/blob/master/dimensionality-reduction/pca/PCA_MNIST.ipynb): Applies PCA to the MNIST dataset to reduce its dimensions and visualize the most significant components.
     - [`PCA_SwissRoll.ipynb`](https://github.com/jessherna/unsupervised-learning/blob/master/dimensionality-reduction/pca/PCA_SwissRoll.ipynb): Applies kernel trick to PCA using the Swiss Roll dataset to perform complex nonlinear projections.

+### 2. Clustering
+This section includes projects that focus on techniques on clustering.
+    - [`KMeans_DBSCAN.ipynb`](https://github.com/jessherna/unsupervised-learning/blob/master/clustering/KMeans_DBSCAN.ipynb): Applies Kmeans and DBSCAN to the Olivetti Faces dataset to determine the clusters.
+    - [`Hierarchical_Clustering.ipynb`](https://github.com/jessherna/unsupervised-learning/blob/master/clustering/Hierarchical_Clustering.ipynb): Applies Hierarchical Clustering to the Olivetti Faces dataset to determine the clusters.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.